Who Are The Most Famous Artists in History?

 Michelangelo (1465 - 1564)

-Michelangelo is one of the most famous artists of all time, especially known for his iconic mural painting of the Sistine Chapel.
-Michelangelo was a painter, a sculptor and an architect whom also happened to wrote poetry from time to time.
+Michelangelo is one of the most well-known artists of all time.
+He was a painter, a sculptor and an architect who also happened to write poetry from time to time.
+Most know him from his iconic painting of the Sistine Chapel or his creation of one of the greatest frescoes of the Renaissance, The Last Judgment, 20 years later.

-A Renaissance artist, he has inspired many and still serves as an inspiration for young artists of the 21st century.
-Besides the work on the Sistine Chapel, Michelangelo also created the sculpture David and Pietà, the St. Peter’s Basilica in Rome, the famous carving of Moses on the tomb for Pope Julian II, and the design for the Laurentian Library at San Lorenzo’s Church.
-Twenty years later from his famous painting of the Sistine Chapel, he returned to create one of the greatest frescoes of the Renaissance, The Last Judgment.
+Michelangelo's other creations, the sculpture David and Pietà, the St. Peter’s Basilica in Rome, the famous carving of Moses on the tomb for Pope Julian II, and the design for the Laurentian Library at San Lorenzo’s Church, all serve as inspirations for young artists of the 21st century.

 Vincent Van Gogh (1853 - 1890)

-Vincent van Gogh was a Dutch post impressionist painter widely known for being mentally unstable – especially after cutting off part of one of his ears – but also for his works of art, which are among the most famous and cherished of all time.
+Vincent van Gogh was a Dutch post impressionist painter widely known for being the artist who cut off part of his own ear.
+More importantly, however, his works of art, are among the most famous and cherished of all time.

 He inspired upcoming generations of artists especially through his technique of painting with flurries of thick brushstrokes made up of bright colors squeezed straight from the tube.

-Some of his paintings, among the most famous ones, are Starry Night, Cafe Terrace at Night and Sunflowers.
+Among some of his most famous paintings are Starry Night, Cafe Terrace at Night, and Sunflowers.

 pablo Picasso (1881 - 1973)